microsoft/Windows-DevRel/Tutorials/winui-local-ai/4-add-functionality.md

 # Add Functionality

 In this section, you will enhance the app to upload images and display these images in a gallery.
 You will explore the **WinUI Gallery** and **AI Dev Gallery** to leverage existing code, implementing a file upload button.
 This project will also guide you through using a ViewModel to manage data and display uploaded images, setting the stage for generating poems based on these images.

 ## Explore & Use Galleries

 Go to the computers Start bar and open `WinUI 3 Gallery` and `AI Dev Gallery` apps.
-Take a few minues to explore these.
+Take a few minutes  to explore these.

 For this project you'll use portions from a provided sample:

 1. In the **AI Dev Gallery**, go to **Samples** > **Images** > **Describe Image**
 1. On the top Right corner, **Click** on **`</> Code`**
 1. Click on the **Sample.xaml.cs** tab.

 You can use some of this functionality to implement simple file upload button.
 This logic lives on line 65 in `LoadImage_Click()`.

 1. Copy this entire `LoadImage_Click` function into our project in `MainPage.xaml.cs`

 Since we haven’t defined the logic for SetImage yet, we can comment out that line.